 How Filtered Water Can Save Your Skin

 One of the best kept beauty secrets for gorgeous, glowing skin isn’t found in a tube of face cream.
 Instead, it’s found in filtered water.
-Aside from chlorine, tap water contains several chemicals and heavy metals, all of which can strip the skin of its natural oils and speed up the aging process.
+Aside from chlorine, tap water contains several chemicals and heavy metals, all of which can strip the skin of its natural oils and speed up aging.

 Want to bypass the negative effects of chlorine on your skin once and for all?
 No amount of face cream will save the delicate skin on your face.
 Filtered water will, though.